I'm a published children's book author, magazine writer, and technology blogger. In my spare time, I like to sew.

 Note: I used a Simplicity pattern with two pattern pieces, a front and back, which resulted in cutting two fabric fronts and two fabric backs, or four total cut pieces.

-Sewing Step 1: Inner Leg Seams
+Step 3: Sew the Inner Leg Seams

-Take one front piece and one back piece and place them right sides together, and inner leg together.
+Take one front piece and one back piece and place them right sides together, and have the inner leg together.
 Sew the inner leg seam with the recommended seam allowance, usually 5/8", which is stated in the pattern sewing instructions.

 Now repeat with the remaining front and back pieces.
 With a hot iron, press seams so that they are open and flat.

-Sew Center Seam
+Step 4: Sew Center Seam

 You will take the two pieces you've just created and prepare to sew the center seam.
 Pin the pieces with right sides together, matching the inner leg seams together, and matching up the marks.
 Carefully sew the center seam, removing the pins as you go.
 You'll end up with a big U-shaped piece made up of both fronts and both backs.
 Press open the center seam.

-Sew Side Seams
+Step 5: Sew Side Seams

 Sewing the side seams often cause beginners some consternation.
 Look carefully at the shape you've just finished sewing.
 The center seam, the big U-shape, is what goes around your crotch from front to back, it's not the inseam to the pants.
 You don't want to simply sew up with sides with that big U-shape facing you.